In this guide we’ll take a look at the best portable air conditioners for the UK market.

-The Jack Stonehouse Air Conditioning Portable Cooling Air Conditioner might be the best portable air conditioner for the UK if you are after great value for money as well as versatility and quality.
+The Jack Stonehouse Air Conditioning Portable Cooling Air Conditioner is the best portable air conditioner for the UK if you are after incredible value for money as well as versatility and quality.

 These are inexpensive options relative to most portable air conditioners.
-The model comes in 5000 BTU or 8000 BTU models allowing you to choose the appropriate size for your room to get the best value for money and the right amount of cooling.
-The unit is still of good quality and built well.
-It has three fan speeds to choose from, 24-hour timer mode and is ready to use out of the box.
-The settings are controllable from the LED touch panel or included remote control.
+The model comes in 5000 BTU or 8000 BTU models allowing you to choose the appropriate size for your room to get the best value for money and the optimum level of cooling.